 The quartz-powered La Grande Classique de Longines (ref.
-L126.96.36.199.2) quartz-powered timekeeper expands the line of elegant, yet affordable ladies watches from the renowned entry-luxury watchmaking brand.
+L126.96.36.199.2) expands the elegant, yet affordable collection from the renowned entry-luxury brand.
 Like the rest of the La Grande Classique family, the Ref.
 L188.8.131.52.2 is offered in a relatively small stainless steel case that measures only 24 millimeters (less than one inch!) in diameter and perfectly suits even an average wrist, although it will probably be ladies of smaller stature that the timekeeper will be especially popular with.

 Together with forty-eight Top Wesselton VVS diamonds adorning its narrow bezel, the new watch gives a lasting impression of refined elegance: a thing that we seldom encounter when it comes to mass-produced goods, even if we are talking about premium-priced watches designed for the better part of humanity.

 The thin black Roman numerals that are printed on the matte-white dial are crisp and easily legible and the blackened hour and minute hands are unobtrusive, well-proportionate and perfectly do their job.

 Even the small setting crown is big enough for the watch to be seamlessly operated when needed.

 By the way, while many women’s watches are often powered by simple and cheap movements, the Caliber L209 is in fact based on an expensive ETA E03.001 ebauche, which is known not only for its high quality of build, but is also accurate gaining or losing no more than 2.5 minutes per year.

-Of course, such level of precision doesn’t make the caliber qualify for an official chronometer certificate from COSC, but it comes darn close to it!
+Of course, such a level of precision doesn’t make the caliber qualify for an official chronometer certificate from COSC, but it comes darn close to it!